garystafford/creative-analysis-claude-bedrock/README.md

 ### 1. Using a Well-engineered Prompt for Analysis

-Prompt optimized by model in advance.
-Provides an analysis of the uploaded print advertisements for Mercedes-Benz.
+Prompt was pre-optimized by a foundation model in advance.
+Provides an analysis of the four uploaded print advertisements for Mercedes-Benz.

 Upload [Mercedes-Benz_advertisements.jpg](Mercedes-Benz_advertisements.jpg).